 Note that the PTEs within the global GTT must be written only through GTTADDR (see the Device #2 Config registers for a description of this range), the invalidation of hardware TLBs need to be done explicitly with a fence prior to enabling the new surface using updated PTEs.

 The PPGTT base address is also 4KB aligned, but it is programmed directly in physical memory space rather than through an alias mechanism like GTTADDR.
 Note that not all clients may use the PPGTT; only the global GTT is available for processor accesses as well as graphics accesses from display engines (including overlay and cursor).
-Any perprocess access that occurs while the PPGTT is disabled will default to a translation via the global GTT.
+Any per-process access that occurs while the PPGTT is disabled will default to a translation via the global GTT.

-3.6.1 Changes to GTT
+4.6.1 Changes to GTT

-On Bearlake-C and later devices, the GTT is constrained to be located at the beginning of a special section of stolen memory called the GTT stolen memory (GSM).
+The GTT is constrained to be located at the beginning of a special section of stolen memory called the GTT stolen memory (GSM).
 There is no longer an MMIO register containing the physical base address of the GTT as on prior devices.
 Instead of using the PGTBL_CTL register to specify the base address of the GTT, the GTT base is now defined to be at the bottom (offset 0) of GSM.
-See the Device Cspecs for information on the location of GSM.